cathxrsis/cathxrsis.github.io/_drafts/2020-10-30-Type-Theory-As-Basis.md

      curry : ((a, b) -> c) -> a -> b -> c
      uncurry : (a -> b -> c) -> (a,b) -> c

 This process of using this equivalence is known as *currying* after Haskell Curry.
 It becomes incredibly useful for reuse purposes.
 I'll explore usages of currying in SysML in a future blog post.
+For now, we can appreciate that it is soewhat of a tautology; the logical interpretation of ``a -> b -> c`` is: If you can give me a proof of ``a``, I can give you a proof of ``b -> c``.

      efq : Void -> a